This post may contain affiliate links. Read my full disclosure policy.

 These Fish Tacos with Cilantro Lime Cabbage Slaw are quick, easy, and have the BEST Flavor!
 Pan-sear, grill or bake in under 30 minutes.
 Vegan-adaptable swapping tofu for the fish!
 Video.

-The fish is perfectly seasoned with Mexican spices, and depending on the season can be grilled, or baked in the oven or quickly panseard on the stovetop.
-Paired with the tangy Cilantro Lime Slaw and optional Fish Taco Sauce ( Chipotle Mayo) the combination is out of this world!
+The white fish is perfectly seasoned with blend of Mexican spices, and depending on the season these can be grilled, or baked in the oven or quickly pan-seared on the stovetop.
+Paired with the tangy Cilantro Lime Slaw and optional Fish Taco Sauce (Chipotle Mayo) the combination is out of this world!
 I seriously could eat this every day!

 how to make Fish Tacos!| 45-sec video

-• Best Fish: tilapia, mahi-mahi, red snapper, black cod, cod, seabass, or even shrimp.
+• White Fish Fillets: tilapia, mahi-mahi, red snapper, black cod, cod, seabass, or even shrimp.
 Or sub Tofu!

-• Spice Rub: chili powder, cumin, coriander, garlic, chipotle powder, (or smoked paprika) salt and sugar
+• Spice Rub: chili powder, cumin, coriander, garlic powder, chipotle powder, (or smoked paprika and cayenne pepper) salt and a little sugar

 • Tortillas: Fish tacos are typically made with flour tortillas, but a blend of flour and corn work well too.